-There are limited circumstances in which UTC may not be able to grant a Complainant's request in order to provide a safe, non-discriminatory environment.
-For example, if UTC has credible information that the Respondent has committed one or more prior acts of Prohibited Conduct, then the balance of factors might compel UTC to investigate the allegation, and, if appropriate, pursue disciplinary action in a manner that may make known the Complainant's identity to the Respondent.
+If UTC honors the Complainant's request for confidentiality, UTC's ability to meaningfully investigate the incident and pursue disciplinary action against the Respondent(s) may be limited.
+There are times when UTC may not be able to honor a Complainant's request in order to provide a safe, non-discriminatory environment.
+For example, if UTC has credible information that the Respondent has committed one or more prior acts of Prohibited Conduct, then the balance of factors might compel UTC to investigate the allegation, and, if appropriate, pursue disciplinary action in a manner that may require disclosure of the Complainant's identity to the Respondent.